VOLTTRON/volttron/docs/source/devguides/agent_development/Develop-Driver-Agent.rst

         result = self.vip.rpc.call(self.proxy_address, 'write_property', *args).get()
         return result

 Failure to raise a useful exception being raised.
-(In this case the we just leave the Exception raised by the BACnet proxy un-handled unless the point is read only.)
+(In this case we just leave the Exception raised by the BACnet proxy un-handled unless the point is read only.)